sinasaniee1379/sinasaniee1379/README.md

 # 💫 About Me:
-I am front end and mobile developer (React and React Native)<br>I have 3 years experience in this major and have worked with many modules <br>Like tailwind , axios , formik
+I am front end and mobile developer (React, Next, Typescript and React Native)<br>I have 4 years experience in this major and have worked with many modules <br>Like tailwind , axios , formik , shadcn and

 ## 🌐 Socials: